-Beyond the Marathon there is much to explore and enjoy in Padova and the beautiful surrounding areas!
+Beyond the Marathon there is much to explore and enjoy!

 A city of great artistic and cultural traditions, Padua boasts over three thousand years of history, which have bequeathed to it a mine of monuments of great historical and artistic value.

-According to legend, also reported by Virgil in the Aeneid, the city was founded by the mythical Trojan hero Antenor, companion of Aeneas, whose tomb can be admired in the homonymous square in front of the prefecture.
+According to the legend, also reported by Virgil in the Aeneid, the city was founded by the mythical Trojan hero Antenor, companion of Aeneas, whose tomb can be admired in the homonymous square in front of the Prefecture.

-Padua is, among other things, universally known as the city of Saint Anthony, the Franciscan friar born in Lisbon in 1195, who lived here for a few years and died (13 June 1231).
+Among other things, Padua is universally known as the city of Saint Anthony, the Franciscan friar born in Lisbon in 1195, who lived for a few years and died here (13 June 1231).
 His remains are preserved in the Basilica of Sant'Antonio, one of the most visited places in Christianity.

-Home to the second oldest university in Italy (founded in 1222), where also taught Galileo Galilei, who defined the period he lived here as «Li diciotto anni migliori di tutta la mia età», Padua boasts the second largest square in Europe, the already mentioned Prato della Valle, and it hosts one of the world masterpieces of the fourteenth-century art: the fresco of the Cappella degli Scrovegni painted by Giotto.
-Not only: it houses the first botanical garden built in the world, built in 1545 on the lands of a Benedictine monastery and since 1997 recognized by UNESCO.
+Home of the second oldest university in Italy (founded in 1222), where also Galileo Galilei taught, Padua boasts the second largest square in Europe, the already mentioned Prato della Valle, and it hosts one of the world masterpieces of the fourteenth-century art: the fresco of the Cappella degli Scrovegni painted by Giotto.
+Furthermore, it houses the first botanical garden in the world, built in 1545 on the lands of a Benedictine monastery, and since 1997 recognized by UNESCO.

-The territory of Padua is not only synonymous with art and culture but also with well-being and nature: the Euganean Baths, thanks to the precious water that rises in the uncontaminated basins of the Prealps and resurfaces at the temperature of 87, give for over two thousand years health and relaxation with over 100 hotels that are also spas.
+The territory of Padua is not only known for its art and culture but also for its nature and well-being: the Euganean Baths have been giving health and relaxation for over two thousand years to more than 100 hotel and spas, thanks to the precious water that rises in the uncontaminated basins of the Prealps and resurfaces at the temperature of 87 degrees.

-Padua is today a remarkable economic center, one of the most important and large centers of intermodal transport, also fluvial, of all Europe and currently represents the greatest interporto in the north and center Italy.
+Today, Padua is a remarkable economic center, one of the most important and largest centers of intermodal transport (also fluvial) of all Europe, and currently represents the greatest interporto of the north and center of Italy.

-Participating in the Padua Marathon will give you the opportunity to get to know a city rich in history, charm and culture and the beautiful area that is the background.
+Participating in the Padua Marathon will give you the opportunity to discover a city rich in history, charm and culture and its beautiful background.

-The website of Padova Cultura offers you all the information to make your stay unforgettable.
+The website of Turismo Padova offers you all the information to make your stay unforgettable.